Admissions policies for CT

 - Any student wishing to withdraw must state the reason for withdrawal in a letter of resignation addressed to the program director.

-- Once a letter of resignation has been signed and submitted, the student may not re-enter the practicum regardless of enrollment status with UNMC Academic Records/Student Services.
+- Once a letter of resignation has been signed and submitted, the student may not re-enter the practicum regardless of enrollment status with UNMC Academic Records/Student Success.
 Resignation cannot be effective until the withdrawal forms are properly completed and signed by the proper individuals.
-It is the student's responsibility to complete the formal process and forms (including financial obligations) through UNMC Student Services when leaving the program.
+It is the student's responsibility to complete the formal process and forms (including financial obligations) through UNMC Student Success when leaving the program.
 However, dismissal will be instituted by the program if a student fails to attend classes for three consecutive weeks without prior approval from their respective program director.

 Tuition Refund Policy